-Island peak is a part of the Mt.
-Lhotse is also known to be Lhotse Shar as well as of Mt.
+Island peak is a part of Mt.
+Lhotse also known to be Lhotse Shar as well as Mt.
 Nuptse, as you ascend up alongside snow-filled rocky and sloppy hills, beating the strong winds and slippery snow-filled trails, boulders, and thick fog, as you climb on the top of the island peak, you will feel paradise of snow, amazing scenery of Lhotse Shar, raised stiff tall summit to the north, and the giant Mt.
 Makalu to the west as well as the Ama Dablam, Mt.
 Baruntse and Amphu Lapcha to the south-west.
 Island peak as said above is undoubtedly paradise for utmost adventure seekers at the same time who are willing to see and capture dazzling views of the dramatic mountains, incredible sceneries, numerous glaciers, glacial lakes, and more.
 Island peak was said to have first been climbed by the British team in 1953 as preparation for climbing Mt.
 Everest.

-It is not that you will only see the mountain vista, incredible landscapes, you will also have an opportunity to delve into the unique culture, rituals, lifestyles, and at the same time numerous flora and fauna.
+It is not that you will only see the mountain vista, and incredible landscapes, you will also have an opportunity to delve into the unique culture, rituals, lifestyles, and at the same time numerous flora and fauna.
 More importantly, if you wish to, you can sojourn in the beautiful village of the legendary Sherpa, enjoy local dishes and delicacies, and have an excursion around the ancient Buddhist monastery, mani, Chhorten.
 All these features are explicit enough why the Island peak climbing trip is a special trip in Nepal.

 Highlights of Island Peak Climbing & Everest Base Camp Trek

 - Climbing Island Peak and mountaineering in the incredible Nepal Himalaya